DataDog/integrations-extras/launchdarkly/README.md

 ### Overview

-Deploying features with LaunchDarkly is great, but sometimes it's difficult to see the effects of these feature deployments on the customer's services or systems.
+Deploying features with LaunchDarkly is great, but it can be difficult to see the effects of these deployments on users' services or systems.
 Datadog's monitoring and analytics tools for modern DevOps teams allow their customers to observe the health of their systems over time.
-The LaunchDarkly integration with Datadog exposes the LaunchDarkly events in context with events gathered by the Datadog agents.
-This makes it easier to reason about changes to customers' systems as a result of feature deployments that took place.
-For example, if a feature gets deployed that causes a service to slow down, a DevOps engineer will now be able to see the cause within Datadog.
+The LaunchDarkly integration with Datadog exposes LaunchDarkly events in context with events gathered by the Datadog agents.
+This makes it easier to reason about changes to customers' systems as a result of feature deployments.
+For example, if a feature gets deployed that causes a service to slow down, a DevOps engineer can see the cause within Datadog.

 ![LaunchDarkly events in Datadog][2]